Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A

 The realm of \ac{AI}, particularly in the domain of \ac{DL}, has witnessed a surge in the exploration and application of multi-modal techniques \cite{rani_applying_2022,pei_review_2023}.
 These techniques harness information from multiple data sources or modalities, aiming to provide a more comprehensive understanding of the underlying phenomena.
 In many \ac{AI} applications, multi-modality has proven to be transformative.
 For instance, in medical imaging, combining visual data from MRI scans with textual patient records has enhanced diagnostic accuracy and predictive modeling \cite{korot_code-free_2021}.
 Similarly, in natural language processing, the fusion of textual, auditory, and visual cues in multi-modal sentiment analysis models has led to more nuanced and context-aware interpretations \cite{zhao_adaptive_2021}.

-\ac{GW} astronomy, while primarily reliant on signal data, has the potential to benefit from a multi-modal approach.
+\ \ac{GW} astronomy, while primarily reliant on signal data, has the potential to benefit from a multi-modal approach.
+As a starting point, one can combine raw time series data with their time-frequency representations—such as spectrograms—to capture complementary features.
+This initial idea, though relatively simple, forms the basis for more sophisticated multi-modal analyses (\Cref{fig:modality}).
 Consider the richness of information available: beyond the \ac{GW} signals, there are electromagnetic signals, neutrino observations, and more \cite{meszaros_multi-messenger_2019}.
 Each modality offers a unique perspective on astrophysical events.
 While current \ac{GW} analyses have not yet integrated such diverse data streams, the success of multi-modal techniques in other \ac{AI} domains suggests potential avenues for exploration.
-One can envision a future where \ac{GW} detections are enhanced by concurrent observations from electromagnetic or neutrino observatories \cite{abbott_multi-messenger_2017}. \ac{DL} models, adept at handling multi-modal data, could be trained to extract features from each modality and then fuse these features to improve event characterization, source localization, and parameter estimation.
+One can envision a future where \ac{GW} detections are enhanced by concurrent observations from electromagnetic or neutrino observatories \cite{abbott_multi-messenger_2017}. \ac{DL} models, adept at handling multi-modal data, could be trained to extract features from each modality and then fuse these features to improve event characterization, source localization, and parameter estimation \cite{hoy_rapid_2024}.

 However, the integration of multi-modal data in \ac{GW} analysis is not without challenges.
-The synchronization of data streams, the handling of disparate data resolutions and formats, and the development of fusion techniques tailored to the specificities of \ac{GW} events are all areas that would require meticulous research and innovation (\Cref{fig:modality}).
+The synchronization of data streams, the handling of disparate data resolutions and formats, and the development of fusion techniques tailored to the specificities of \ac{GW} events are all areas that would require meticulous research and innovation \cite{cuoco_multimodal_2021}.
 Yet, the potential rewards are significant.
-A successful multi-modal approach could provide a more holistic view of astrophysical events, bridging gaps in our understanding and opening new frontiers in \ac{GW} astronomy.
+A successful multi-modal approach could provide a more holistic view of astrophysical events, bridging gaps in our understanding and opening new frontiers in \ac{GW} astronomy \cite{hoy_rapid_2024}.